 The good news is that all of this is a lot easier to figure out—and has a lot more wiggle room—than you might initially think.

-Remember that when you’re planning out a deadline, you’re planning in terms of days, not hours, and there are a lot of places to steal away some time to write copy throughout the course of a day.
+Remember that when you’re planning out a copywriting deadline, you’re planning in terms of days, not hours.
+There are a lot of places to steal away some time to write copy throughout the course of a day.
 Yes, even if you also have a full-time job.
 And a significant other.
 And kids.

 When you and your client are talking about a deadline, you need to move backward from when your client needs the finished (finalized and approved) copy in hand.
 And this doesn’t mean, for example, that they need the finalized copy the day the website goes live—it means they need it in time to give it to their web developer so the web developer has time to get it on the site before it goes live.